Polynomial Stein operators: a noncommutative algebra perspective: Characterising feature of ( )

 Denote by $\varphi_N (t)= e^{-t^2/2}$ the characteristic function of a standard Gaussian random variable $N$.
 Consider the left annihilator ideal $\Ann_{A_1(\mathbb{C})} (\varphi_N) : = \big\{ \mathcal{S} \in A_1 (\mathbb{C}) \, : \, \mathcal{S}\varphi_N =0 \big \}$.
 In virtue of Theorem \ref{prop:PSO=Ideal} item (b), $\Ann_{A_1(\mathbb{C})}(\varphi_N)$ is a left principal ideal generated by the operator $\mathcal{G}= \Psi (G)= \Psi (\partial -x) = \partial +t$, where $\Psi$ is the Fourier map as introduced in Lemma \ref{lem:Anti-Isomorphism}, i.e.,

 In fact, following Proposition \ref{prop:PSO_General_Targets} part (d), it is generally true that, for a real-valued random variable $X$, $\PSO(X)$ is a principal right ideal if and only if the annihilator $\Ann_{A_1 (\CC)} (\varphi_X)$ is a left principal ideal in which the generators are linked via the Fourier map $\Psi$.
-On the other hand, one has to note that, providing some easy verifiable conditions that guarantee that either of ideals is principal is not a straightforward task.
-For example, with $X =H_2(N)= N^2-1$, one can show that $\PSO(X)$ is a principal right ideal generated by the operator $2(x+1)\partial - x$ whilst the aforementioned question becomes remarkably non-trivial for any other generic element in the second Wiener chaos.
-This is under further investigation by the authors.

 The annihilator ideal $\Ann_{A_1(\CC)}(\varphi_N) $ plays a major role in the characterising Stein operators.
 Obviously, every Stein operator $L \in \PSO(N)$ corresponds to a unique element $\mathcal{L} \in \Ann_{A_1(\CC)}(\varphi_N) $ and vice versa via the Fourier map $\Psi$.
 Let us continue with the following simple observation.